U.S. Multicenter Clinical Trial of Corneal Collagen Crosslinking

 It is important, clinically, for the ophthalmologist to understand the tempo of healing and outcomes evolution after crosslinking, both to identify untoward effects and to properly counsel the patient’s expectations.
 Topography and vision outcomes seem to follow a reproducible time course after treatment.31 Looking at the changes over time in the crosslinking treatment group, there was a worsening in maximum K at 1 month, with improvement thereafter, continuing over one year (Figure 3).
 The time course of CDVA change was similar, with a slight drop at one month, followed by improvement (Figure 4).

 This clinical time course after CXL reflects that of the natural history of crosslinking associated stromal haze (discussed below) and corneal thickness measurements36, suggesting that wound healing responses continue over months concomitant with the evolution in clinical outcomes.
 Both epithelial and stromal healing and remodeling mechanisms may impact this time course of outcomes.
-The epithelium tends to mask the stromal cone of KC.
+The epithelium tends to mask the stromal cone of keratoconus.
 32,33 With corneal de-epithlialization in the CXL procedure, the more profound stromal irregularity is revealed, with an increase in measured maximum K. As the epithelium heals and remodels over months, topography improvement is seen.
 Stromal healing, too, may play a part in the post-CXL timecourse.
 For instance, both in vitro and ex vivo studies have shown that collagen crosslinking leads to an almost immediate loss of keratocytes in the corneal stroma, followed by repopulation over the next six months.13,34,35

 Safety of Corneal Crosslinking